pdbogen/gosible/README.md

 ## gosible

 Gosible is my go-based configuration management tool.
 As you might guess, it's modeled on ansible.
+This is not used for anything real, even by the author.
+If you use it for anything real, please expect that it will use your systems to mine bitcoin, add things to your Netflix queue without permission, and eat all of the cookies out of your kitchen.
+It will also probably not work.

 ## Testbed